Note: This post was originally published in 2015 and has been updated for 2021.

 Now you have a topic.
 One that will grab the attention of your audience.
 One that will ensure your content marketing piece genuinely adds value to their lives.

 Step Three: Solve The Problem

 Yes, really.
 Solve it.
 Hold nothing back.
 Trust us on this.
 Go all out on this problem for your reader.
 Share the strategies, tools, tricks, resources, everything.
 Hardly anyone is doing this… still in 2021!
 In this world of typically weak content, your company will stand out, generating credibility and authority as you freely share your best solutions.

 You won’t lose out by sharing your secrets.
 Quite the opposite, in fact; you’ll position your company as the go-to experts – the ones with the answers.
 This is emphatically not the time to plug your product or service.
 Focus instead on adding value for your reader, richly rewarding them for their time studying your content marketing piece.

 Step Four: Choose Your Tone and Angle

 Think back to Step One and the target audience.
 What kind of language will they respond best to?
 Is there a story you can tie in that illustrates your point?
-(Everyone loves a good story, look how this thought leader wove a story about Coors Brewing Company into this article.)

 Are you going to weave in some humor, or start right out by shattering a myth about your subject?
 Are you going to challenge, or are you going to cajole, persuade?
 Are you going to be the sage or the warrior?
 Identify an appropriate tone and approach and make sure you stick to it through your piece.